airbnb/swift/README.md

 - <a id='time-intensive-init'></a>(<a href='#time-intensive-init'>link</a>) **Avoid performing any meaningful or time-intensive work in `init()`.** Avoid doing things like opening database connections, making network requests, reading large amounts of data from disk, etc. Create something like a `start()` method if these things need to be done before an object is ready for use.

-- <a id='omit-redundant-memberwise-init'></a>(<a href='#omit-redundant-memberwise-init'>link</a>) **Omit redundant memberwise initializers.** The compiler can synthesize memberwise initializers for structs, so explicit initializers that only assign parameters to properties with the same names should be omitted.
-Note that this only applies to `internal`, `fileprivate` and `private` initializers, since compiler-synthesized memberwise initializers are only generated for those access controls.
+- <a id='omit-redundant-memberwise-init'></a>(<a href='#omit-redundant-memberwise-init'>link</a>) **Omit redundant memberwise initializers.** The compiler synthesizes `internal` memberwise initializers for structs, so explicit `internal` initializers equivalent to the synthesized initializer should be omitted.
+For `internal` structs, prefer defining `internal` properties rather than `private` properties so the synthesized memberwise initializer can be used.

   <details>